-Selecting the right legal structure for your business is imperative to a successful venture.
-There are significant consequences, such as preserving assets and positioning for growth, to the form you choose.
-There are important considerations to take into account whether you are just starting out or are firmly established.
+Selecting the proper legal structure for your business is imperative to a successful venture.
+The form you choose has significant benefits, such as preserving assets and positioning for growth.
+There are important considerations to consider whether you are just starting out or are firmly established.
 Keeping your company’s business model and legal structure consistent with its evolution can help you prevent business liabilities from becoming personal liabilities.

 Whether you choose a limited liability company, partnership or corporation, let us help you avoid problems in the future by drafting partnership, shareholder and employment agreements, including noncompetition, trade secret and work product provisions.

 No one sets out in business unless they are confident they will succeed.
 Unfortunately, not all businesses last forever.
 When detailed policies and instructions in the event of a breakup, for any reason, including death or divorce, are agreed upon in advance, costly and protracted legal battles can be avoided.

 Likewise, implementing updated policies and procedures can mean the difference between “employee” or “contractor” status for workers and termination or “wrongful discharge.”
 Let an experienced professional review your company’s contracts and personnel guidelines for the protection your business deserves.

 If you are engaged in a civil dispute in Pennsylvania, we are here to protect your rights and interests.
 To arrange a consultation with an experienced trial lawyer in Coatsville, call our law offices at 610-466-5081 or contact us online.